Loop456/VR-Project/README.md

 # Virtual Reality Project 1

-This is a project for Virtual Reailty course.
-The VR environment was completely developed with HTML, JavaScript, and CSS by implementing the A-Frame library.

-### The complete report is in the Report.pdf file.
+### The complete description is in the Report.pdf file.